vmware/tdnf/plugins/README.md

 tdnf plugins follow the same config and command line conventions as yum.

 ## enable plugins
-tdnf will install with plugins disabled by default.
-This is because the master switch to turn on plugins is in tdnf conf file (/etc/tdnf/tdnf.conf by default).
+tdnf will install with plugins deactivated by default.
+This is because the primary switch to turn on plugins is in tdnf conf file (/etc/tdnf/tdnf.conf by default).
 To enable plugins, the config file should have